stefanmuller/ldraw2houdini/README.md

                 ]
                 }

-9. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
+10. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
+11. See [release notes](https://github.com/stefanmuller/ldraw2houdini/releases) for more details and explanations of specific features

 ## Quickstart Guide